GluuFederation/docs-gg-prod/4.0.beta/source/plugin/gluu-uma-pep.md

-# Gluu OAuth PEP
+# Gluu UMA PEP

-It is used to add Client authentication with OAuth scope security.
+It is used to add Client authentication with UMA scope security.
 This plugin enables the use of an external OpenID Provider for OAuth2 client authentication.
 It needs to connect to Gluu's `oxd` service, which is an OAuth2 client middleware service.

 You can configure plugin on Service, Route and Global.